bmarwritescode/oopsla-19-artifact/README.md

 The VM includes both JSketch (with JLibSketch add-on) and Sketch.

-In the home directory, there is one file and two folders:
+In the home directory, there aret two files and two folders:

 * `mysql-apt-config_0.7.2-1_all.deb`: contains setup materials for the VM (ignore this file)
+* `sketch.tar.gz`: tar file for Sketch source code (ignore this file)
 * `sketch/`: houses the Sketch source code (ignore this folder)
 * `java-sketch/`: houses JSketch and the JLibSketch add-on